 Eligibility for this concession requires proof of disability as described previously or each person can provide a copy of their registration document which certifies they are Registered Blind or Registered Partially Sighted or provide qualifying documentation from their optician equivalent to registration requirements.

-The club strongly recommends that each visually impaired person attending a match should be accompanied by a person who is fully able to support their needs in an emergency.
+The club strongly recommends that each blind or partially sighted supporter attending a match should be accompanied by a person who is fully able to support their needs in an emergency.

 Guide Dogs are allowed into the stadium but the club insist that supporters with guide dogs contact the club before the match so that we can discuss with them access to the ground, facilities inside the ground and the welfare of the guide dog before, during and after the match.

-The club recognise that there are considerable numbers of people in the community who use wheelchairs mainly for outdoor mobility purposes but are not necessarily confined to their wheelchair.
-There are also many people suffering severe walking difficulties who may wish to watch a match.
+The club recognise that there are considerable numbers of people in the community who use wheelchairs mainly for outdoor mobility purposes but are not necessarily permanent wheelchair users.
+There are also many people with limited mobility who may wish to watch a match.

-For the purposes of this policy and the administration of the concessionary ticketing policy both categories of people will be termed "ambulant disabled supporters" and those supporters with ambulatory disabilities of a severe nature will qualify for the concessionary treatment and have access to seating nearest the entrances/exits on request.
+For the purposes of this policy and the administration of the concessionary ticketing policy both categories of people will be termed "ambulant disabled supporters" and those supporters with limited mobility of a severe nature will qualify for the concessionary treatment and have access to seating nearest the entrances/exits on request.

 Eligibility to these areas will be dependent on providing proof of disability as described previously or will be decided on individual merit.

-The club welcomes hearing impaired supporters and hearing assistance dogs.
+The club welcomes deaf and hard of hearing supporters and hearing assistance dogs.
 Ticket staff will usually offer tickets on the end of a row, near the top of either the Williams or Atyeo stand in order for the dog to sit in the aisle.
 We kindly request that supporters do not to block the access for other supporters in that row.

 FACILITIES FOR SUPPORTERS WITH INFIRMITIES